Syzygium guineense: Range and habitat

 Syzygium guineense ranges widely through sub-Saharan Africa, and is also present in the southwestern Arabian Peninsula.

 It grows in a range of habitats, including lowland and montane forests, forest edges, woodlands, humid savannas, swamps, and mangrove edges, from sea level up to 2,500 meters elevation.
 It prefers moist soils with a high water table beside rivers, but will also grow in open woodland.

 Uses

 In southern Ethiopia S. guineense is a much-appreciated shade tree for both the homestead and the home garden.
 It is considered a famine food, eaten by subsistence farmers when their crops fail.

 Classification

 Syzygium guineense is a highly variable species, leading to debate concerning its taxonomy, including its subspecies.
-Frank White lists four subspecies: afromontanum, barotsense, guineense, and huillense, the last of which is a suffrutex.
-However, many other subspecies and varieties have been proposed.
-White identified three other subspecies – bamendae, obovatum, and occidentale – which Plants of the World Online considers a separate species, Syzygium staudtii.
+Frank White lists described eight subspecies: afromontanum, bamendae, gerrardi, legatii, obovatum, occidentale, parvifolium, and pachyphyllum.
+Subsp. legatii is a suffrutex.
+Many other subspecies and varieties have been proposed.
+Plants of the World Online considers subspecies afromontanum to be a separate species, Syzygium afromontanum, synonym barotsense the species Syzygium barotsense, synonym gerrardi the species Syzygium gerrardi, synonym huillense the species Syzygium huillense, synonym parvifolium the species Syzygium parvifolium, and subspecies bamendae, obovatum, occidentale, and staudtii synonyms of Syzygium staudtii.